naacl-org/naacl-2021-website/_pages/calls/papers.md

 ## Frequently Asked Questions

-**What date should we use, the submission date or the release date?**
+**What date should we use for the pre-publication anonymity period start date, the submission date or the release date?**

 This question relates to the fact that venues like arxiv.org can take up to three days to publish the paper.
 The date that counts is submission date of a non-anonymized version.
 So you may submit a non-anonymized version to arxiv or other preprint servers up until November 2nd.